TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/6-Patch-Intermezzo.rst

     Before making any changes and creating a patch, it's important to ensure a clean state in the repository, which means that a `git status` should tell you `nothing to commit, working tree clean`.
-If this is not the case, head over to the next chapter and lookup the step about resetting (cleaning) the local repository first.
+Also see :ref:`reset-to-a-clean-state` for details.

 ..  code:: php
     :caption: **We change this code into:**